AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 export default Announcer;
 {% endhighlight %}

 We have imported our message block component and used this to create the four live regions we require.
-Our component exposed a polite message and an assertive message.
-When these props change, it will alternate the rendering into the related message block components, while clearing the previous one used.
+Our component exposes a polite message and an assertive message.
+When these props change, it will alternate the rendering into the related message block components, while clearing the previous ones used.

-This is now ready to be used, so let's go and see how we can use this right at the top of our app!
+This is now ready to be used, so let's go and see how we can put this right at the top of our app!

-## Puttin it into context
+## Putting it into context

-The <a href="https://facebook.github.io/react/docs/context.html" target="_blank">React Context</a> api allow us to provide a communications interface from a parent component that can be accessed by *ANY* child component in the subtree.
+The <a href="https://facebook.github.io/react/docs/context.html" target="_blank">React Context</a> api allow us to provide a communications interface from a parent component that can be accessed by *ANY* child component in its subtree.

-We will not expose the messages as variables from the parent component, but we will create messaging functions that will be available to the child components.
+We will not expose the messages as variables from the parent component, rather we will create messaging functions that will be available to the child components.
 If you do not know why I made this choice please carefully read the above resource completely!

 As **context** only works along parent-child lines **AND** we want to render the live region high up in our app, let's go and create a component we can wrap our entire